How to Have A Low Waste Christmas

 Gifts

 Consider gift cards.
-Nowadays, gift cards can be sent electronically reducing the amount of paper waste drastically.
+Nowadays, gift cards can be sent electronically, drastically reducing the amount of paper waste.

-Check out repurposed.
-Thrift stores might not seem like the most glamorous of Christmas shopping locations, but there are many things that are irreplaceable and special.
-Upcycling is a huge trend that often creates a one-of-a-kind item from something that would originally be thrown away.
+Check out repurposed finds.
+Thrift stores might not seem like the most glamorous Christmas shopping destination, but there are many irreplaceable and special items to be found.
+Upcycling is a huge trend that often creates a one-of-a-kind item from something that would otherwise be thrown away.

 Try making an experience the gift.
-For any age, memories hold special places in their hearts.
-Not often do items have the same lifespan.
-Helicopter ride, private dinner, even Cameo, the personalized videos from celebrities, can be special gifts that last a lifetime.
+For any age, memories hold a special place in the heart in a way that items rarely do.
+A helicopter ride, a private dinner, or even a personalized video message can be a special gift that lasts a lifetime.

 A low waste Christmas can also mean a less stressful Christmas.
-You do not have to worry about making everything perfect or buying in excess.
-It might make you appreciate a bit more of the reason for the season.
+You don't have to worry about making everything perfect or buying in excess — it might even help you appreciate a bit more of the reason for the season.
 We hope you have a wonderful holiday no matter how you celebrate!